By Amy Gorin, MS, RDN

 You definitely don't want to take in excessive sugar that's added sugar because this can cause health issues, such as increasing your risk of type 2 diabetes.
 Added sugar is found in processed foods.

 While some fruits contain upward of 20 grams of sugar, these are naturally occurring sugars and not the added sugars (think granulated sugar, brown sugar, and even agave and honey) that can harm your health if you take in too much.
 Sugars such as fructose and glucose are naturally occurring sugars.
 Fructose is the sugar found in fruit.

 Because fruit does contain a good amount of carbs, I typically recommend pairing a banana, apple, or other fruit with a protein or healthy fat such as a Tablespoon or two of nuts.
 This helps keep your blood sugar levels stable.

 Fruit is loaded with vitamins, minerals, and other nutrients that can help you be healthier.
 They're also foods with no added sugar.
 So if you're a fruit skeptic, keep on reading to learn about the nutritional superpowers of berries and beyond.
 And find out if it really matters what fruits have the least sugar.

-And just so you have it, here's a list of which fruits have the least sugar, by the cup.
+And just so you have it, here's a list of the fruits that have the least sugar, by the cup.
 This list of fruits with the least sugar could be really helpful if you're following a low-carb diet.